Drug Task Force / Compact 2020

 To engage the full spectrum of substance misuse in Shelby County.

 Drug Task Force Duties

 The Shelby County Drug Enforcement Task Force is a multi-jurisdictional county-wide Task Force whose mission is to reduce the availability of illegal and illicit drugs within Shelby County.
-We accomplish this through investigating illegal narcotics activity, arresting illegal narcotics offenders and assisting with the criminal prosecution of the offenders we arrest.
+We accomplish this by investigating illegal narcotics activity, arresting illegal narcotics offenders and assisting with the criminal prosecution of the offenders we arrest.
 The Task Force is directly supported by the Shelby County Commission, Shelby County Sheriff’s Office, Alabaster Police Department, Pelham Police Department, and the Shelby County District Attorney’s Office.

 Compact 2020 Duties

 Compact 2020 utilizes career law enforcement officers from the District Attorney's Office, the Shelby County Sheriff’s Office, the Alabaster Police Department, the Helena Police Department, the Hoover Police Department, the Montevallo Police Department, and the City of Chelsea, who are specialized investigators, in an attempt to gather information from School Resource Officers, coaches, teachers, parents, community leaders, etc. in hopes of identifying students and young adults who are at risk of substance use or already involved.